Scott McKowen

-Scott McKowen is an American illustrator, art director, and graphic designer.
+Scott McKowen (born January 16, 1956) is an American illustrator, art director, and graphic designer.
 He was born and raised in Michigan, and his studio is in Stratford, Ontario.
 He designs posters for theaters and other performing arts companies across North America, and he creates illustration for books and magazines.
 He is known for his drawings on scratchboard, a process in which he uses a knife blade to carve white lines onto a black board.
 It is somewhat similar to engraving or woodcutting, in the sense that images are formed by carving white lines.
 In the last stages, color is often added to the illustrations.